 Recently Global Services Magazine interviewed First Line’s Chairman & President Nick Puntikov, following our repeated recognition in the prestigious Global Services 100 ranking of the world’s top outsourcing service providers.

 Which segment/s in IT/BPO contribute the most to your revenues?
 What trends/ developments are you seeing in this area from an industry perspective?
 How you describe your company’s differentiating value proposition in these areas?

 The big trends are visible for all to see.
-The most significant of them from the standpoint of our business are possibly the proliferation of mobile technology in the enterprise, both on the back end and the front end; the growth of PaaS as a paradigm, as opposed to building and maintaining a large infrastructure of custom applications; and the growing appetite for big data, analytics and mathematical modeling.
+The most significant of them from the standpoint of our business is possibly the proliferation of mobile technology in the enterprise, both on the back end and the front end; the growth of PaaS as a paradigm, as opposed to building and maintaining a large infrastructure of custom applications; and the growing appetite for big data, analytics, and mathematical modeling.
 As far as mobility is concerned, we are coming from a very strong background of delivering comprehensive solutions for the enterprise, and are therefore positioned very well to meet the needs of a discerning enterprise buyer.

 What are the top three initiatives for your company in 2014?

 - Continuing to build out our delivery capability in select competencies that are exhibiting growing demand, such as Ruby on Rails, Saleforce.com, and others

 - Promote our proven ability to deliver unique enterprise grade projects in the areas of enterprise mobility, CRM and digital marketing technology e-commerce, wearable devices, etc.

 - Increase our on-site presence and project support in our key markets, most importantly the United States and the EU

 How are the four forces – cloud, mobile, analytics and social media redefining sourcing of services?
 Which one of these, do you think, will have the maximum impact on your business and why?